Standards-Based Gradebook Setup

 • Skills are the standards on which students are assessed.
 Skills have colored dots to their left in the interface.

-• Groups are collections of skills and usually, there are several levels of groups and subgroups.
+• Skill Groups are collections of skills and usually, there are several levels of groups and subgroups.
 They are category headings and have a + or a to their left indicating whether the sub-items are expanded or not.
-Students are evaluated on skills, not groups.
+Students are evaluated on individual skills, not skill groups.

 A skill set with all groups and skills collapsed: